Miista/proposals/TypedLetExpr/TypedLetExpr.md

     let a = 0 as Float

 Which of the above two syntaxes is most easy on the eyes is up for discussion.
-I am leaning towards the example #1, see paragraph on "Type casting".
+I am leaning towards the example #1.
+The reason for this is that I assume that declaring types will most likely be done when the `let` declaration introduces a variable in a greater scope.
+When doing so, the type is equally important as the value.
+Furthermore, see paragraph on "Type casting".

+While the two examples above use the `let` declaration this proposal is not limited to only the `let` declaration; it would also work with the `let` expression.

+    let a: Float = 0 in ...

+and

+    let a = 0 as Float in ...

 ### Type casting